 Deadline: February 15th

-The William J. English Memorial Scholarship is one of three funds managed by the Florida Association of Educational Data Systems (FAEDS) for $3,000.
-Annually, a high school or vocational school senior from the “Sunshine State” is chosen to receive tuition assistance at an accredited Florida public or private university for information technology education.
-Those seeking state certification for computer instruction could obtain the FAEDS Teacher Scholarship instead.
+The William J. English Memorial Scholarship is one of three funds managed by the Florida Association of Educational Data Systems (FAEDS).
+It’s for $3,000.
+Annually, a high school or vocational school senior from Florida is chosen to receive tuition assistance at an accredited Florida public or private university for information technology education.

 Contact